octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 The storage is an allocated memory space associated with a smart contract.
 The storage is the permanent data store for the smart contract.
-The description of the storage is done by strongly-typing the data structure.
+The description of the storage is done through strongly-typing the data structure.

 ## Entrypoints

 The entrypoints are the invocable functions of a smart contract.
-Executing an entrypoint takes some parameters and the current state of the storage, and returns a new modified storage and some operations.
+Executing an entrypoint takes some parameters and the current state of the storage, and returns a new and modified storage and some operations.

 <NotificationBar>
   <p>

 **Operations** are an ordered list of transactions.
-An operation can trigger a tez transfer or an entry point of another targeted contract.
-If the execution of an entry point produces operations then they are sent and executed following the order of the list of operations.
+An operation can trigger a tez transfer or the entry point of another targeted contract.
+If the execution of an entry point produces operations then they are sent and executed following the order in the list of operations.

   </p>
 </NotificationBar>